PlqnK/truenas-useful-scripts/README.md

-# FreeNAS Useful Scripts
+# TrueNAS Useful Scripts

 ## Disclaimer

-These scripts are based on [FreeNAS forums user Bidule0hm scripts](https://forums.freenas.org/index.php?threads/scripts-to-report-smart-zpool-and-ups-status-hdd-cpu-t%C2%B0-hdd-identification-and-backup-the-config.27365/) which are themselves based on [FreeNAS forums user joeschmuck scripts](https://forums.freenas.org/index.php?threads/set-up-smart-reporting-via-email.6211/) and [FreeNAS forums user titan_rw scripts](https://forums.freenas.org/index.php?threads/set-up-smart-reporting-via-email.6211/).
+These scripts are based on [TrueNAS forums user Bidule0hm scripts](https://www.truenas.com/community/threads/scripts-to-report-smart-zpool-and-ups-status-hdd-cpu-t%C2%B0-hdd-identification-and-backup-the-config.27365/) which are themselves based on [TrueNAS forums user joeschmuck scripts](https://www.truenas.com/community/threads/set-up-smart-reporting-via-email.6211/) and [TrueNAS forums user titan_rw scripts](https://www.truenas.com/community/threads/set-up-smart-reporting-via-email.6211/).
 Though I still did a lot of work, like rewriting large parts of them and doing some overall code cleaning.

 ## About the project

-This is a collection of useful scripts for FreeNAS admins that want to have more reporting than just what's included in the OS, display useful information like HDD and CPU temperature easily in a terminal and scripting the backup of the FreeNAS config.
+This is a collection of useful scripts for TrueNAS admins that want to have more reporting than just what's included in the OS, display useful information like HDD and CPU temperature easily in a terminal and scripting the backup of the TrueNAS config.

 ## Roadmap